Close your eyes and picture it.

 One ambitious RTWin30days reader is spending two years planning a 50-day trip around the world for her 50th birthday.
-I dare any of you to come up with a better way to ring in 50!
+I dare you to come up with a better way to ring in 50!

 8 – You Won’t Ever Regret It

 I will never forget the day I bought mine and started planning the route for my first journey.
 It was a feeling of nervous excitement and boundless freedom.

 Second, I learned that you don’t need a year to take the trip of a lifetime.
-I saw parts of the world I had only dreamed of, met incredible people and got a glimpse into the lifestyle of a real world-traveler.
+I saw parts of the world I had only dreamed of, met incredible people, and got a glimpse into the lifestyle of a real world-traveler.

-Of riding a camel around the pyramids on a blazing hot Egyptian day…of gritting my teeth in the back of a hurtling, Hindi-music-blaring Indian taxi…of the frigid winter morning I had the snow-covered Great Wall all to myself…of the grueling hike to the Monastery at Petra with new friends from three different countries…of the blinding, orange sun rising over Angkor Wat.
-Of a life lived with travel.
+Of riding a camel around the pyramids on a blazing hot Egyptian day…of gritting my teeth in the back of a hurtling, Hindi-music-blaring Indian taxi…of the frigid winter morning I had the snow-covered Great Wall all to myself…of the grueling hike to the Monastery at Petra with new friends from three different countries…of the blinding, orange sun rising over Angkor Wat…of setting foot on my 7th continent, Antarctica.